MarqusJonsson/M7011E/README.md

 4. Create a copy of the startSystem.sh script in M7011E/startSystem.sh move it to where Docker can access it and make it executable with ``chmod u+x startSystem.sh``

-5. Run the startSystem.sh script ``./startSystem.sh`` to start 3 docker containers and the setup scripts for each container respectively.
+5. Run the startSystem.sh script ``./startSystem.sh`` to start 3 docker containers and the setup scripts for each container respectively